6r0k3d/6r0k3d.github.io/_exdev/tools.md

 {:toc}
 ## GNU Debugger (GDB)

 GDB lets us look at a program in memory.
-I'll discuss a few common commands needed to get started.
-This is by no means comprehensive, just a highlight of commands I think are important to know in order to get started.
+I cover a few common commands needed to get started, but this is by no means comprehensive list.
 The full documentation can be found [here](https://sourceware.org/gdb/onlinedocs/gdb/index.html#SEC_Contents).

 ### Starting GDB